 |Skin rash (particularly in children), and other allergic-type reactions||Let your doctor know as soon as possible as your treatment may need to be changed|

-Important: if you develop an itchy rash, swollen face or mouth, or have difficulty breathing, these can be signs that you are allergic to the antibiotic.
-Do not take any more cefaclor and speak with your doctor or go to your local accident and emergency department straightaway.
+Important: if you develop an itchy rash, a swollen face or mouth, or have difficulty breathing, these can be signs that you are allergic to the antibiotic.
+Do not take any more cefaclor, and speak with your doctor or go to your local accident and emergency department straightaway.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist for further advice.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 - If you have been given liquid medicine, store it in a refrigerator.
 It will have been made up by the pharmacy and lasts for 14 days, so check the expiry date on the bottle and do not use it after this date.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.